OneMoreSummer/academic-kickstart/content/post/what-is-maturity-status/index.md

   focal_point: Smart
   preview_only: false
 ---
 Maturation is the onset of the adolescent growth spurt.
-Maturation Status is either how far an individual is away from it, how far through it, or how far after it they are, namely Early, On Time or Late.
-Typically 15% are Early and Late with 70% On Time.
+Maturation Status is either how far an individual is away from it, how far through it, or how far after it they are.

 To calculate it using the Khamis-Roche method you need: